Originally published: Nov. 22, 2001; (Updated: 11/20/08, 03/25/12, and 05/11/17)

 Now, let's get down to the nitty gritty by annotating parts of this chart.
 We will lump the chart into bad times and good times.
 The bad times were those periods when the market was caught in a long-term trading zone.
 During these years, it was much better to trade your savings, since the buy-and-hold strategy of investing produced next to nothing in terms of growth.
-The good times occurred when there was an uptrending market.
+The good times occurred when the market was uptrending.
 During these years, it was advantageous to be part of the buy-and-hold strategy.
 Meaning, sit back and let the good times roll.

 Update to the Dow Jones chart above (Nov.
 06, 2014)

-Bad Times: Two rather devastating periods can be seen.
+Bad Times: Viewing the chart above, we see two rather devastating periods.
 The first one was during the Great Depression when there was a significant drop in the market from September 1929 through July 1932.
-During this time, the Dow lost 90% of it's value.
+During this time, the Dow lost 90% of its value.
 Another painful period was during the collapse of the market in 1973 and 1974.
 One may ask, what about the crash of 1987?
 Didn't the market significantly decline during that year?
 Yes it did.
 However, the chart is a yearly chart.
-Meaning, we used only one data point per year (i.e., the value for the last trading day of each year).
+Meaning, we only used one data point per year (i.e., the value for the last trading day of each year).
 Since the buy-and-hold strategy was in full force during the 80s and 90s, by the end of December 87', the market actually closed higher that year then when it started in January.
 The year 1987 was unbelievably a profitable year.
 That's the reason why this crash did not even show up on the chart.

 How long of periods are we talking?
 How does over 40 years sound?
 From 1900 through 1941, the Dow Jones only increased at a rate of return of about 1.8% per year.
 Another stagnant period was from about 1963 through 1982 (20 years), when the Dow Jones industrials only increased at a rate of about 2.5% per year.
 These are the dangers of buy-and-hold investing.
 We invite you to read more about these dangers and the history of the stock market in our article, Is "Buy & Hold" The Only Investment Solution?